What is information?

 Stem cells are a great example of the power of information even in the absence of intelligent beings.
 "All the cells in our body are identical when they start off," explains Ellis.
 "Positional information is effected by chemical signals, telling the cell where it is in the body and what it should become.
 Now that is biologically meaningful information.
 It's hard not to use the word 'intended'.
 The information is 'intended' to tell the cell 'you're going to be a bit of hair, you're going to be a bit of eye, you're going to be a bit of bone,' and so on.
 Information is read and interpreted, it's transmitted to cells and it tells the cells what they're going to be."

 Computers are a good example to study.
 They are the ultimate information processors.
 We interact with them through applications that are quite easy to understand, like browsers and word processors.
-At the machine level, all the information they store and manipulate is represented by 0s and 1s.
+At the machine level, all the information they store and manipulate is represented by 0s and 1s (see here to found out how).
 And at the very bottom level all of this is implemented by electrical currents.
 In this case we do understand how the fundamental physics, involving electrons and photons and so on, allows information to do its work.
 We understand how compilers and interpreters transform the same information patterns between different levels of implementation in the computer.
 Similarly, we can hope to understand how fundamental physics enables information transformation and use in other contexts too.

 But there is another possibility that feels more radical: that information isn't just part of reality, but that it defines reality.
 Computers again give a great analogy for understanding this idea.
 Imagine the world created by your favourite computer game.
 What defines this world aren't the particles that make up the screen, or even the particles that make up the computer's electronic circuits.
 What defines it is the program that runs it.
 And a computer program, whether represented in a programming language or a string of 0s and 1s, is information.
 Perhaps something similar goes for the world we live in.
 Perhaps saying that reality is build out of fundamental particles is slightly misleading, as what really matters are the rules that describe how they fit together and interact.
 What really matters is information.